 - Certificate of Attendance

 - OLS-Online-language test

 - Application for hardship case (less than 15 ECTS in your Transcript of Records)

 Within the framework of the Erasmus Program, TU Dortmund University has committed itself to recognize the study achievements from abroad as agreed in the Learning Agreement before and, if applicable, during the study abroad.

-If your faculty requires a grade conversion from the International Office, you can submit an application as described in this checklist.
-If there are problems with the recognition of your grades (despite previous arrangements in the Learning Agreement), please contact the complaints manager in your faculty .
+If your department requires a grade conversion from the International Office, you can submit an application as described in this checklist.
+If there are problems with the recognition of your grades (despite previous arrangements in the Learning Agreement), please contact the complaints manager in your department .